 We teach the children to calculate (add, subtract, multiply and divide) using a Concrete Pictorial Abstract (CPA) approach.

-This means that the children are able to 'see the maths' before moving on to more formal pencil and paper methods.
-This approach is a system of learning that uses physical and visual aids to build a child's understanding of abstract topics.
+This means that the children are able to 'see the maths' alongside written calculations and more formal pencil and paper methods.
+This approach is a system of learning that uses representations and manipulatives to build a child's understanding of abstract topics.

 All the class teachers were asked to think carefully and then nominate a pupil from their class that has demonstrated excellence in maths.